gosweetspot/freight-api/v2/POST_addressvalidation.md

 ## Description
 Query to validation customer address details.
-For NZ addresses, the addresses are also validated for Rural Delivery.
+For NZ addresses, the addresses are also assessed for rural delivery, saturday delivery and residential delivery .

 ***